BeaconCMS/beacon/CONTRIBUTING.md

 * Issues aligned with our [roadmap](https://github.com/BeaconCMS/beacon_live_admin/blob/main/ROADMAP.md) have higher priority and those are [labeled as roadmap](https://github.com/BeaconCMS/beacon/labels/roadmap)
 * [Bugs](https://github.com/BeaconCMS/beacon/labels/bug) tend to have higher priority unless they are of minor impact
-* If unsure where to start, look for issues tagged as [good first issue](https://github.com/BeaconCMS/beacon/labels/good%20first%20issue) to find good candidates of issues to start contributing
+* If unsure where to start, look for issues tagged as [good first issue](https://github.com/BeaconCMS/beacon/labels/good%20first%20issue) to find good candidates for your first contribution
-* Issues tagged [help wanted](https://github.com/BeaconCMS/beacon/labels/help%20wanted) are also good candidates but may require more knowledge of the project and time
+* Issues tagged [help wanted](https://github.com/BeaconCMS/beacon/labels/help%20wanted) are also good candidates but may require more project knowledge and/or time investment
 * Issues are usually tagged by type and area to help identify their priority aligned to our roadmap

 ## Improve documentation